alexander-digett/digett/src/pages/insights/driving-traffic-vs-attracting-audience.md

 title: 'Driving Traffic vs. Attracting an Audience'
 templateKey: blog-post
 date: 2008-07-01T05:00:00.000Z
+category:
-category: Marketing, SEM and SEO
+  -Marketing, SEM and SEO
 alias: driving-traffic-vs-attracting-audience
 summary: >
  I spoke to a local service organization this morning about, among other things, some fundamentals of SEO.
 Architecture, content and link-building were the three highlights of this discussion.
 What I think I may have failed to communicate was the difference between driving traffic through search engine optimization and attracting an audience by offering compelling content.